 We got to room L-127 and Freshman English.
 I pointed to two empty seats in the third row at the window side of the room.
 “Let’s sit there.”

 After we sat down I asked him, “Which lunch period do you have?”

-“Okay, how about you join us at lunch today?
+“Okay, so do I, so how about you join us at lunch today?
 That way you can meet Todd.
 The kids I sat with yesterday told me they always sit at the same table.
 When you exit the lunch line walk all the way across the cafeteria.
 The table is on the right back near the windows.
 Todd and his friends all went to Edison and you probably had classes with some of them, so you’ll see them at lunch.
 You might want to eat lunch with us every day.
 It’s a fun group of kids.”

 “We moved here in May just before the end of the school year.
 I started at Edison and then in about a month school was over.
 So I didn’t get to know many kids.”

 “Man, what a terrible time to move.
 Your folks couldn’t wait a month so you could finish middle school with your friends?”

 “My dad’s in the army and when they tell you to move, you move.
 We moved a lot.”

 “What’s he do?
 I mean, there’s no army base near here, or if there is I’ve never heard of it.”

 “He’s in the Recruiting Division.
 Now he’s in charge of recruiting for the Bay Area.
 He has an office in downtown Oakland, so what he does is just like what anyone else who works in an office does.
 Sitting there doing paperwork, on the phone a lot, going to meetings.
 The only interesting things he does is to go out and meet the solders in the recruiting offices, and to go around to high schools and colleges talk up why the army is so great.
 The rest is mostly boring stuff, in my opinion.”